Architecture Media Policy

-The Department of Architecture defines Media as the medium(s) through which students and faculty produce work -- they can be hand-mechanical, digital, hybrids, etc. -- it is the process through which ideas are constructed, not simply represented.
+The Architecture program defines Media as the medium(s) through which students and faculty produce work -- they can be hand-mechanical, digital, hybrids, etc. -- it is the process through which ideas are constructed, not simply represented.

 Media is a fundamental way of seeing and speculating about architecture.
-The role of Media at DoArch is framed by the relationship among three areas of study that are present throughout the curriculum: 1) History, 2) Tools and 3) Contemporary Practice.
-There are several pedagogical approaches to the role of Media that address the aforementioned areas of study.
-There are two primary contemporary approaches to teaching Media which affect the teaching at DoArch: 1) Integration into the studio sequence and 2) Stand-alone course sequence.
+The role of Media is framed by the relationship among three areas of study that are present throughout the curriculum:

-It is impossible not to work or think through Media the studio.
-However, working through Media as primary vehicle for imagining and constructing architectural ideas is different than thinking of Media as a means to an end.
+It is impossible not to work or think through Media in the studio.
+However, working through Media as the primary vehicle for imagining and constructing architectural ideas is different than thinking of Media as a means to an end.
 Students are encouraged to not think about Media as a means to an end.
-Every studio in the DoArch curriculum specifically problematizes the role of Media.
+Every studio in the Architecture curriculum specifically problematizes the role of Media.

 In addition to studio, other course content is carefully designed to address Media in the context of the tools and spaces used by students.
 The spaces that are used include the construction (wood, metal and fabrication) shops, digital (computer and imaging) lab and the shared studio space.
 These are academic spaces in which Media is folded into the academic dialog shared between faculty and students.

-Many courses within the DoArch curriculum will focus on Media.
-This Media Policy is not, however, connected to any single DoArch course in particular.
+Many courses within the Architecture curriculum will focus on Media.
+This Media Policy is not, however, connected to any single Architecture course in particular.
 This policy provides an overview of the academic and practical expectations of students’ engagement with Media.

 RIG (verb).
 Assemble and adjust (equipment, etc.) in readiness for operation.